Atlanta Compromise: Results and aftermath

 In 1905 – ten years after Washington's speech – Trotter, Du Bois, and other advocates for full and equal rights formed the Niagara Movement to channel their efforts.
 The movement's "Declaration of Principles" emphatically rejected the Atlanta Compromise and urged African Americans to fight for civil rights.
 The Niagara Movement dissolved after two years but served as the forerunner to the NAACP, formed in 1909 by Du Bois and others.
 Several co-founders of the NAACP were liberal whites who realized that the Atlanta Compromise would not provide civil rights or full equality for African Americans.
-After the founding of the NAACP, the schism between Washington's Atlanta Compromise and Du Bois' advocacy for full equality became pronounced and public.
+After the founding of the NAACP, the schism between Washington's Atlanta Compromise and Du Bois's advocacy for full equality became pronounced and public.
 The NAACP was well-funded, its leadership contained many powerful white Northerners, and it siphoned support away from the Tuskegee Machine.

-Another blow to the Tuskegee Machine was the election of President Woodrow Wilson in 1912.
-Wilson was the first Democratic party president since the Atlanta Compromise speech.
+Another blow to the Tuskegee Machine was the election of President Woodrow Wilson in 1912, defeating former president Theodore Roosevelt, who had notably invited Washington to the White House after taking office in 1901.
+Wilson was the first Democratic Party president since the Atlanta Compromise speech.
 Monroe Trotter and other black leaders met with Wilson and pleaded with him to help them combat Jim Crow laws and segregation, but Wilson refused.
 During Wilson's two terms in office, he reversed many of the gains that African Americans had seen during the Reconstruction era: he replaced many black federal appointees with whites, and he increased racial segregation in the federal workforce.

 Beginning around 1910 – contrary to the advice offered by Washington in his speech – millions of African Americans began migrating northward, relocating to major urban centers such as New York, Detroit, Chicago, and Washington DC.
-In 1917, black leaders from the Tuskegee Institute pleaded with Southern blacks to remain in the south, leading Du Bois to respond "any ...
+In 1917, black leaders from the Tuskegee Institute pleaded with Southern blacks to remain in the south, leading Du Bois to respond, "any ...
 Negro leadership today that devotes ten times as much space [in their report] to the advantages of living in the South as it gives to lynching and lawlessness is inexcusably blind."
 (Note: The document asking blacks to remain in the South was the 1917 report from the annual Tuskegee Negro Conference.)

 After Washington died in 1915, his Tuskegee Machine collapsed, and organized support for the Atlanta Compromise faded.
 The Atlanta Compromise failed to achieve its long-term goals of ending segregation or providing equal rights for blacks.
 In the decades following Washington's death, campaigns to end legally-sanctioned segregation and achieve equal rights gained momentum, finally achieving success during the civil rights movement with the passage of the Civil Rights Act of 1964, the Voting Rights Act of 1965, and the Civil Rights Act of 1968.